simonbrady/cat/ncdc_download/README.md

 To avoid downloading
-these files every time I need them, the first step in the process is to script a bulk download and restructuring of the raw data.
-The NCDC files are gzipped text, one file per station per year, so after downloading them I add all the records for a station to a single file corresponding to the station's CCAFS region (CCAFS data is available in "tiles" covering 50 degrees of latitude by 60 degress of longitude, from the north pole to 60 degrees south).
+these files every time I need them, the first step in the process is to script a [bulk download](ncdc_download.sh) and restructuring of the raw data.
+The NCDC files are
+gzipped text, one file per station per year, so after downloading them we combine all the records for a station in a single file corresponding to the station's CCAFS region (CCAFS data is available in "tiles" covering 50 degrees of latitude by 60 degress of longitude, from the north pole to 60 degrees south).
 The [gen\_station\_regions.py](gen\_station\_regions.py)